 In most cases, childhood seizures

 can be well controlled by anticonvulsant drug therapy.
 Depending on the specific type of childhood epilepsy, some patients may need to take several different anti-epileptic drugs.
-Surgery is an important option for children who have not been helped by medication, while dietary changes yield positive results in certain types of severe epilepsy.
-The surgical treatment of childhood epilepsy was pioneered at Miami Children’s Hospital.
+Surgery is an important treatment option for children who have not been helped by medication, while dietary changes yield positive results in certain types of severe epilepsy.
+The surgical childhood epilepsy treatment was pioneered at Miami Children’s Hospital.
 Today, Miami Children’s Hospital is one of the few centers in the world performing epilepsy surgery in children with normal MRI scans of the brain.

 Will Epilepsy Affect Other Aspects of My Child’s Life?